|Trail Length||22 miles (round trip)|

 Day hiking is allowed without a permit up to Hanakapi’ai valley (2 miles in from trailhead).
 Anyone proceeding beyond Hanakapi’ai valley must possess a valid overnight camping permit.

 PLEASE NOTE: Camping permits for Nāpali coast are extremely popular, and often sell out well in advance, particularly during the summer.
 Please plan accordingly.
+COMMERCIAL GUIDED CAMPING TRIPS ARE NOT AUTHORIZED.
+If you see an an advertised commercial camp outing to Napali, it is illegal.

 Purchase a camping permit online or in person at any State Parks district office.
 Offices are open Monday-Friday, 8 am-3:30 pm Hawaii time (closed on State Holidays).
 Camping fees for Nāpali Coast are $15 per person per night (Hawaii residents), $20 per person per night (non-residents).
 A maximum stay of 5 nights is allowed in Nāpali Coast State Park.
 Within the 5-night maximum, no 2 consecutive nights are allowed at Hanakoa.